Commitment Against Hazing

 If someone agrees to participate in an activity, it can't be considered hazing.

-Under Virginia law and Longwood policy, the fact that a person consented to a hazing activity is not a defense.
+Under Federal law, Virginia law and Longwood policy, the fact that a person consented to a hazing activity is not a defense.
 The peer pressure and desire to belong in a student organization can create a coercive environment where true consent cannot be given.

 A little hazing should be okay, as long as there's no mean-spirited or harmful intent.

-Hazing builds unity among new member.
+Hazing builds unity among new members.

 Hazing is okay as long as it is not physically dangerous.

 Hazing is not just dangerous because it can cause physical harm.
-Hazing can also cause mental and emotional distress both to the person hazing, and the one being hazed.
+Hazing can also cause mental and emotional distress to both the person hazing and the one being hazed.

 Hazing only exists in sororities and fraternities.